96th Street station (IRT Broadway–Seventh Avenue Line): Early 20th century

 East Side local trains and West Side express trains crossed over at an at-grade junction north of 96th Street, creating heavy congestion during rush hours.
 In April 1907, the IRT submitted a report to the RTC, proposing to alleviate the congestion by building extra tracks.
 On June 27, 1907, a modification called the 96th Street Improvement was made to Contract 1 to add additional tracks at 96th Street in order to remove the at-grade junction north of the 96th Street station.
 Here, trains from Lenox Avenue and Broadway would switch to get to the express or local tracks and would delay service.
 The new tracks would have been constructed with the necessary fly-under tracks and switches.
 The estimated cost of the work was $850,000.
 Neighboring property owners objected to the plan since the work required tearing up the street above the tunnel.
 Accordingly, in December 1908, city officials announced they would introduce speed-control signals, making the 96th Street Improvement unnecessary.
-Some ramps had already been completed, so provisions were left to allow the work to be completed later on.
+Some ramps had already been completed, so provisions were left to allow the work to be completed later.
 The signals were put into place at 96th Street on April 23, 1909.
-The new signals allowed trains approaching a station to run more closely to the stopped train, eliminating the need to be separated by hundreds of feet.
+They allowed trains approaching a station to run more closely to the stopped train, eliminating the need to be separated by hundreds of feet.

-When the station opened, the station served as the terminus of local trains; express trains would run as locals north to 145th Street.
-The first subway line was extended several times, ultimately reaching its full length in 1908, when the northernmost section to the Van Cortlandt Park–242nd Street station opened.
+When the station opened, the station served as the terminus of local trains; express trains ran as locals north to 145th Street.
+The first subway line was extended several times, reaching its full length in 1908, when the northernmost section to the Van Cortlandt Park–242nd Street station opened.
 The station was served by local and express trains along both the West Side (now the Broadway–Seventh Avenue Line to Van Cortlandt Park–242nd Street) and East Side (now the Lenox Avenue Line).
 West Side local trains had their southern terminus at City Hall during rush hours and South Ferry at other times, and had their northern terminus at 242nd Street.
 East Side local trains ran from City Hall to Lenox Avenue (145th Street).
 Express trains had their southern terminus at South Ferry or Atlantic Avenue and had their northern terminus at 242nd Street, Lenox Avenue (145th Street), or West Farms (180th Street).
 Express trains to 145th Street were later eliminated, and West Farms express trains and rush-hour Broadway express trains operated through to Brooklyn.